You-sha/Black-Friday-Sales-Prediction/readme.md

 **Summary:**

-We have to use a training dataset and make predictions for a testing dataset.
+We are going to use a training dataset and make predictions for a testing dataset.

 * We will explore the data and its correlations
 * Deal with missing values